klizhentas/notes/culture.md

 Here are some dangers I see when implementing and enforcing company culture, especially in a startup:

-Implementation is usually done and promoted by the leadership, this means there is a strong incentive to everyone to "play along" even if people disagree.
+Implementation is usually done and promoted by the leadership and there is a strong incentive to everyone to "play along" even if people disagree.

 Even when declared as collaborative process it is usually enforced and implemented by the top management.
-Middle management can use this as an opportunity to get rid of folks who [disagree](https://www.theguardian.com/news/2017/nov/23/from-inboxing-to-thought-showers-how-business-bullshit-took-over) or seen as a threat to someone's career.
+Middle management can use see this as an opportunity to get rid of folks who [disagree](https://www.theguardian.com/news/2017/nov/23/from-inboxing-to-thought-showers-how-business-bullshit-took-over) or seen as a threat to someone's career.

-The failure of such expermient can result in a company failures - high churn churn rates [like in Zappos](https://qz.com/849980/zappos-is-struggling-with-holacracy-because-humans-arent-designed-to-operate-like-software/) and [Github](https://www.bloomberg.com/news/articles/2016-09-06/why-github-finally-abandoned-its-bossless-workplace) with their flat hierarchies.
+The failure of such experiment can result in failures - high churn churn rates [like in Zappos](https://qz.com/849980/zappos-is-struggling-with-holacracy-because-humans-arent-designed-to-operate-like-software/) and [Github](https://www.bloomberg.com/news/articles/2016-09-06/why-github-finally-abandoned-its-bossless-workplace) with their flat hierarchies.

 Leaders often find that well-intentioned culture statements, can lead to processes that are very dangerous [for the team](https://a16z.com/2014/07/22/how-to-ruin-your-company-with-one-bad-process/).

 Methods of establishing such cultures are scientifically unproven, for example folks conduct special "culture panels" filtering out candidates, but how do they know they have succeeded?
-In the blog posts CEOs implementing such cultures, never mention whether they have a control group for this experiment, or whether they measure success or failure and whether they conduct anonimous interviews and studies to check effects.
+In the blog posts CEOs implementing such cultures, never mention if they have a control group for this experiment, or how they measure success or failure and whether they conduct anonymous interviews and studies to check effects.

-When I read these articles without mentioning any research or any phisophical and sociological basis, I think that this is then aspirational set of random things founders consider to be important at this particular moment of their lives, set of biases or beliefs stated as core values with undefined effect on the company.
+When I read these articles that don't mention any research or any phisophical and sociological basis, I see a set of aspirational statements that founders consider to be important at this particular moment of their lives, set of biases or beliefs stated as core values with undefined effect on the company.

-For a larger company implementing corporate culture this often leads to attracting "business consultants" - six sigma-style folks who distract and annoy employees by introducing rigid processes and artificial terms.
+A larger company implementing corporate culture attracts "business consultants" - six sigma-style folks who often distract and annoy employees by introducing rigid processes and artificial terms.
 Or even worse like in "Pacific Bell Story" from 1987, when company used some obscure half mystic techniques and [imposed them as a cult](https://www.theguardian.com/news/2017/nov/23/from-inboxing-to-thought-showers-how-business-bullshit-took-over).

 ## How it all can go wrong

-Several times I have personally encountered the cases of company culture going wrong and leading to strange and unintended consequences.
+Several times I have encountered the cases of company culture going wrong and leading to strange and unintended consequences.

-One of the companies I worked at declared that it treats every employee as "Friends and family".
-This core value did not work at all when company had to set a round of layoffs.
+One of the companies I worked at declared that it "treated every employee as friends and family".
+This core value did not work at all when company had to do a round of layoffs.
 Who fires their friends and family when things go bad?
-This tells me that while being well intentioned this value did not work at all in a professional setting when company has sometimes to fire people who underperform and reward high performers - things not compatible with "family and friends" value at all.
+This tells me that while being well intentioned this value does not work in a professional setting when company has sometimes to fire people who underperform and reward high performers.

 Another company wanted to foster techical leadership and invited us on the training session, where coach asked us to write our own obituaries and read them out loud.
 May be it is a cultural thing, but it did not resonate well with me as I was not ready for this very-personal exposure in a setting with folks who I met a day ago.

-I am sure that both coach and the company were well-meaning, but so often mixing moral, personal and human values, principles and events in a rushed training session format leads to very strange and even ridiculous outcomes.
+I am sure that both the coach and the company were well-meaning, but often promoting moral values and principles in a rushed training session format leads to very strange and even ridiculous outcomes.

 The best corporate trainings [I had](https://www.helloinnerspace.org/) were all about basic, human interactions that promoted and helped to practice simple values like being respectful and polite, training us on providing feedback and listening to each other.
 Those ones had big impact on me both in and outside of the company setting.